INVEST MP Expression of Interest (EOI) For Inviting Online Tender...

 The CGTMSE is a cooperative project initiated in 2000 by the Ministry of Micro, Small and Medium Enterprises (MSME), the Government of India, and the Small Industries Development Bank of India (SIDBI).
 It promotes financial institutions to offer collateral-free credit solutions to micro and small businesses.
 In the event of a default, the bank might submit a claim with CGTMSE.
 Here are some of its primary features:

 Finaxis is an internet platform for preparing financial reports to secure bank loans and investments.
-If you are an entrepreneur looking for a bank loan, you must have well-written project report.
+If you are an entrepreneur looking for a bank loan, you must have a well-written project report.
 We at Finaxis will assist you with this.